Stalling In Plain Sight: Called Out by AI

 Hmm… I just got into early freedom, googling how to start a blog at 3 AM.

-I had zero experience, zero expertise, zero knowledge of how to even set up a blog.
+I had zero experience, zero expertise, and no idea how to even set up a blog.

 Sure.
 Let me grab my Investor deck and revenue projections.